-History of the United States 1 and 2
+History of the United States 1

-Prerequisites: Qualifying Reading and Writing PERT scores Grades: 11-12 Length: 1 Year Course #: AMH2010 and AMH2020 AMH2010 addresses history in the land that becomes the U
+Prerequisites: Qualifying Reading and Writing PERT scores

+Grades: 11-12 Length: 1 Year Course #: AMH2010

 AMH2010 addresses history in the land that becomes the United States of America, beginning with the migration of the Western Hemisphere's original inhabitants.
 It briefly surveys the pre-Columbian Native American cultures.
 It also examines the impacts of the European "discovery" and settlement of North America on various groups of Native Americans, on Europeans at home and in the colonies, and on Africans forced into slavery in the New World.
 The course emphasizes the political, economic, social, cultural and religious aspects of life in the English North American colonies through their evolution into the United States, from the country's developmental years through the end of the Civil War.

-AMH2020 covers the history of the United States from the post-Civil War period (1865) to the present.
-Emphasis is placed on the social, economic, political and diplomatic history.
-The course is designed to present history as a dynamic process, encouraging students to think historically and to encourage students to value history.
+History of the United States 2